Annis Gillie

-Dame Katharine Annis Calder Gillie DBE FRCP (Lond) FRCGP (3 August 1900 in Eastbourne– 10 April 1985 in Bledington, Oxfordshire) was a British physician and medical researcher.
+Dame Katharine Annis Calder Gillie (3 August 1900 in Eastbourne– 10 April 1985 in Bledington, Oxfordshire) was a British physician and medical researcher.
 She was President of the Royal College of General Practitioners and the first woman to serve as vice-chair of the British Medical Association (BMA).
 The third BMA committee on general practice was set up in 1961 under Gillie and was charged with guiding the general practice in the United Kingdom.

 Biography

 Gillie was the eldest daughter and first of the four children of Emily Genn Dalrymple (née Japp) and Dr Robert Calder Gillie, a minister in the Presbyterian Church of England.

 She attended school at Wycombe Abbey, going on to study at University College London and University College Hospital, graduating in medicine with an MB BS in 1925.
 In 1927, she became member of the Royal College of Physicians.

 During World War II, she moved with her two children to a country cottage at Pangbourne, continuing her medical work there until retirement in 1963.
 Gillie was noted for helping recover UK general practice after World War II.
 She was a member of the General Medical Council (1946–1948) and president of the Medical Women's Federation (1954–1955).

 She was a member of the Medical Practices Committee, Executive Council of London, Standing Medical Advisory Committee, Central Health Services Advisory Council, BMA central ethical committee, and BMA council (1950–1964).
-Beginning in 1968, and for several years, she served as BMA Vice-Chair, the first woman to hold the position.
+Beginning in 1968, and for several years, she served as BMA vice-chair, the first woman to hold the position.

 She was a founder member of the Royal College of General Practitioners and the college's chairperson from 1959 to 1962.
-In 1961–63, she chaired a sub-committee set up by the Standing Medical Advisory Committee to guide the development of general practice in Britain.
+In 1961–63, she chaired a sub-committee set up by the Standing Medical Advisory Committee to guide the development of general practice in Britain, known as the Gillie Report.
 Earlier in 1964 she was elected a Fellow of the Royal College of General Practitioners.
+She served on the North West Metropolitan Regional Hospital Board and on the Oxford Regional Hospital Board.